-- a.
-Students who do not qualify for an approved exemption must obtain a housing contract for on-campus living through the online Housing Application process.
-The effective dates of the contract range from the first day of fall semester classes through closing for summer following final exams week in May. - b.
-Students who wish to be released from on-campus living requirements and who meet at least one (1) of the approved exemptions should file a housing appeal online (http://www.bhsu.edu/Student-Life/Residence-Life/Appeals#Appeal-Form-72) through the Office of Residence Life.
+- iv.
+The Yellow Jacket Apartments and Wenona Cook Hall do not close during University Break periods.
+Students assigned to these spaces have access from August - May. - b.
+Students who wish to be released from on-campus living requirements and who meet at least one (1) of the approved exemptions should file a Housing Appeal online through the Office of Residence Life.
 Students will have at least 30 days to submit all necessary information for a review of the request.
 Students whose requests are incomplete as instructed, late (submitted after the closing date), or granted as extension will be discarded. - i.
 Students are to submit exemptions under one status at a time. - ii.
-Students are allowed two (2) exemption submissions before appealing to the Associate Director of Residence Life. - iii.
-Students can appeal an exemption denial by the Associate Director of Residence Life by submitting a written appeal to the Vice-President for Enrollment Management Life within five (5) business days of receipt of the denial. - iv.
-Students whose request is denied can appeal the outcome for the following reasons within five (5) business days of the decision: - 1.
-Relevant information has been obtained that was not available at the time of the original request; - 2.
+Students are allowed two (2) exemption submissions before appealing to the Director of Residence Life. - iii.
+Students can appeal an exemption denial by the Director of Residence Life by submitting a written appeal to the Vice-President for Enrollment Management Life within five (5) business days of receipt of the denial. - iv.
+Students whose request is denied can appeal the outcome for the following reasons within five (5) business days of the decision: - Relevant information has been obtained that was not available at the time of the original request; - 2.
 The student can demonstrate that the process for obtaining a release was not properly followed; or - 3.
 The student's circumstances have substantially changed thereby altering the basis of the initial request. - v.
 The Office of Residence Life will typically respond to an appeal within ten (10) business days.
-Failure to respond to an appeal with the ten (10) day window does not constitute approval of the appeal.
+Failure to respond to an appeal with the ten (10) day - window does not constitute approval of the appeal. - vi.

-- vi.
 Students whose requests for an exemption to the residency requirement has been approved will have five (5) business days to communicate acceptance to the Office of Residence Life.
-Students who do not accept a release within the five (5) day window will continue to hold an assignment and be charged the residence hall rate accordingly. - c.
+Students who do not accept a release within the five (5) day window will continue to hold an assignment and be charged the residence hall rate accordingly.

+c.
 Applicants, excluding sex offenders, who have been denied residence in a University operated facility will have five (5) business days to submit a written request for reconsideration.
-This request should be directed to the Associate Director of Residence Life and should include all information necessary to explain why the University should rescind its denial of residence in a University housing facility.
+This request should be directed to the Director of Residence Life and should include all information necessary to explain why the University should rescind its denial of residence in a University housing facility.